Dependencies

 Supported Frameworks

-mizu_interface auto-detects your environment on startup and adapts its behavior accordingly — inv_busy hooks, permission checks, and player metadata all connect automatically.
+mizu_interface auto-detects your environment on startup and adapts behavior where server data matters, for example inv_busy state, admin checks, support visibility, dispatch access, and character names.

 qb-core- ✓ Permission checks for /announce